Samuel-The-Daya/Just-The-Docs-Template/docs/The-How-and-Why-of-Team-Git-Workflow-And-Sub-Pages/Forking-Workflow.md

 # Forking Workflow
 {: .no_toc }

-The **Forking Workflow** is often used for open source projects, in this workflow each developer gets not only their own local repository, but also a server-side copy of the project.
+The **Forking Workflow** is often used for open source projects.

+In this workflow each developer gets not only their own local repository, but also a server-side copy of the project.

+This allows for third-parties to work on a project without giving access to write on the original repository.

 ## Table of Contents
 {: .no_toc }